tillkaeufer/DuCKLinG/README.md

 You can use this as a test ground if everything works.

 Run
-> python retrieval_multinest.py ./path/to/inputfile
+> python retrieval_multinest.py ./Input_files/example_input-multinest.txt

 or

-> python retrieval_ultranest.py ./path/to/inputfile
+> python retrieval_ultranest.py ./Input_files/example_input.txt

 to start the retrieval.

 If you want to run it on multiple (N) cores you can use

-> mpiexec -n N python retrieval_multinest.py ./path/to/inputfile
+> mpiexec -n N python retrieval_multinest.py ./Input_files/example_input-multinest.txt

 or

-> mpiexec -n N python retrieval_ultranest.py ./path/to/inputfile
+> mpiexec -n N python retrieval_ultranest.py ./Input_files/example_input.txt

 but first run it once on a single core (see warning below).

+The example should be reasonable quick in a single core, but for real world problems multiple cores are highly recommended.

 After is (hopefully) finished, you can run: